sr229/docs/_posts/2018-07-04-intro-to-contributing-in-sudc.md

 - [The Main Project Repository](https://github.com/Sayo-nika/Sayonika)
 - [The Main Project Server Repository](https://github.com/Sayo-nika/server)

 So you in, fam?
-Go ahead, fork the docs repository and start contributing away!
+Go ahead, ~~stab the docs with a fork~~ fork the docs repository and start contributing away!